Arishah-Khan/Q4_learning/08_llm/readme.md

 An LLM processes data in the following stages:

-`Raw Data → Tokens → Embeddings → Attention → Vectors → Output`
+`Raw Data → Tokenization → Embeddings → Attention → Vector Processing → Prediction → Output`

 At each stage, the text is converted into a format the AI can understand.